 To learn about how we can help you succeed in your fight against drugs and alcohol, contact us today on 0800 111 4108.

 When you get in touch, every effort will be made to ensure we build up a true and accurate picture of your issues as they pertain to drug or alcohol addiction.

-Following the completion of the initial telephone assessment, we will assist you in choosing the most suitable treatment facility in Essex.
 All drug and alcohol rehabs have to be registered and audited by the Care Quality Commission (CQC).

 Rehab 4 Alcoholism also offers drug and alcohol rehab services in a variety of locations across the UK, including London, Hertfordshire, Oxfordshire, Reading, Luton, Slough, Berkshire, Brighton and more!